mzattera/L101-compiler/README.md

 ### Variables

+All L101 programs start with variable declarations, followed by program statements.

-P101 has 5 numeric registries (B, C, D, E, F) that can be used to store data, each one can be used either as a 22 digits register (including sign and comma separator) or treated as two 11 digits registers.
+P101 has 5 numeric registries (B, C, D, E, F) that can be used to store data.
+Each one can be used either as a 22 digits register (including sign and comma separator) or treated as two 11 digits registers.

 L101 allows you to declare variables that will be placed in these registers using ``LONG..IN`` (for using the full register) and ``SHORT..IN`` (for using half register) keywords.